-PREREQUISITE: in clinical placement with approved preceptor.
-Students assist with appropriate prenatal, labor and birth, postpartum and newborn care duties with an approved preceptor and describe in writing or oral presentation one case from each area (prenatal, labor and birth, postpartum and newborn care), linking knowledge or skills acquired in assistant experiences with knowledge acquired in phase two of study, including current research in the field.
+Students assist approved preceptors with appropriate prenatal, labor and birth, postpartum and newborn care duties and reflect on these experiences, linking knowledge or skills acquired in assistant experiences with knowledge acquired in phase two of study, including current research in the field.
 Students evaluate learning gained from assistant clinical experiences.
-Students should plan to spend a minimum of 100 hours in clinical placement during the trimester (an average of about 7 hours/week).
+Students should plan to spend a minimum of 80 hours in clinical placement during the trimester (an average of about 5.33 hours/week).